TrashCasterMage/Mod-Vault/README.md

 * Mutually exclusive research (researching one makes others un-researchable)
 * Custom icons for research (16x16)
 * Gating research by amount researched (i.e. a Research that can only be researched once you've spent 30 research points)
+* Locking dimensions behind research.

 There are, however, some things that you can't configure.
 These are coming in the near future, but are currently unavailable:
 * Multiple research tabs for organization
-* Dimension-locking based on Research
 * Teams System

 At the moment, there isn't a wiki or other guide on how to configure this mod.
 For information on how to configure this mod, download the mod and go to the config folder.
 In there is a vault_research folder, and you can look at the following files to see examples on how to configure the mod: